 I gave the extra yarn to my friend and while there, outside and six feet apart, she walked me through the shell stitch, which I was having trouble with.
 That’s the one at the top, with some double crochet with deliberate holes practice.
-Here was my earlier attempt, when I neglected to skip two between shells.
-Oops.
-That’s the puff stitch above the mistake shells.

 Finally, I was ready to start on my afghan!
 It’s what I do now while we watch the news in the evening.
 Crochet is turning out to be relaxing and satisfying, plus as the afghan grows in size, it keeps my legs warm.
-Happy winter!

-PS I decided against the puff stitch because it’s “one sided” in that it doesn’t look right when turned over.
-Same goes for the start and the waffle stitches, alas, because they are fun to do.
+I decided against the puff stitch because it’s “one sided” in that it doesn’t look right when turned over.
+Same goes for the star and the waffle stitches, alas, because they are fun to do.
 So I learned the bead stitch, which is also fun.
 That’s the light blue section I recently completed.
 I have no idea what’s next.